Jeffrey Gibson

+In 2024, Gibson represented the United States at the Venice Biennale, where he is the first Indigenous artist to have a solo exhibition in the American pavilion.

 Early life and education

-Jeffrey A. Gibson was born on March 31, 1972 in Colorado Springs, Colorado.
-As a child his family moved frequently because his father worked for the United States Department of Defense.
-As a youth he lived in North Carolina, New Jersey, West Germany, and South Korea.
+Jeffrey A. Gibson was born on March 31, 1972, in Colorado Springs, Colorado.
+His mother is Georgia Wilson Gibson (Cherokee Nation).
+His father was a citizen of the Mississippi Band of Choctaw Indians, as was his paternal grandfather Homer Gibson, from Conehatta, Mississippi.
+His parents came from a background of poverty and both attended boarding schools where the Native American children were often abused.
+As a child, he lived in North Carolina, New Jersey, West Germany, and South Korea, moving frequently because his father worked as a civil engineer for the United States Department of Defense.

 Gibson earned his Bachelor of Fine Arts degree in 1995 from the School of the Art Institute of Chicago.
-In 1998 he received his Master of Fine Arts from the Royal College of Art, sponsored by the Mississippi Band of Choctaw Indians.
+In 1998 he received his Master of Fine Arts from the Royal College of Art in London, where he focused on painting.
+His graduate education was sponsored by the Mississippi Band of Choctaw Indians.
 Gibson remarked on this opportunity provided for him: "My community has supported me ...
 My chief felt that me going there, being a strong artist, made him stronger."

 Gibson has identified as queer and gay.
-He is married to Norwegian artist Rune Olsen, and together they have a daughter.
+He is married to Norwegian artist Rune Olsen, and together they have a daughter and son.